 People around the world are frantically searching for solutions to climate change.
-While public transport is one of the most obvious ways of reducing traffic emissions, its market share has remained largely unchanged in recent years.
+While public transport is one of the most obvious ways of reducing traffic emissions, its market share in Helsinki has remained largely unchanged in recent years.
 Robot buses may end up having a significant impact on the attractiveness of public transport.

 Although the popularity of emissions-free bicycling and walking has increased in recent years, at the same time the numbers of trips made using passenger cars has also continued to rise.
 While it is true that passenger car technology continues to advance and the emissions of individual cars are decreasing, these developments are simply not enough to offset the increase in traffic, nor can they solve the problems related to urban environments.
 All motor traffic also causes noise and particle emissions, and soon there will simply not be room for all the cars we own in cities.
 Besides, a traffic jam is still a traffic jam even when it is composed of self-driving electric cars.
 The majority of Finns and people in the rest of the world are already living in cities, and urbanisation is only expected to increase in the future.
 The only way to address the resulting challenges is to look beyond passenger cars.